deanflanagan/apache_kafka/readme.md

 A brief `ssl-setup.sh` file has been included in this folder.
 In brief, there may be a regulatory need to encrypt data flowing through Kafka.
 The script provided should give an idea how you would approach setting it up through use of `openssl` and `keytool`.

-### Zookeeper

-Finally, the most recent versions of Kafka have done away with Zookeeper.
-Used to manage the distribution of messages and organize your configuration.
-Personally, it was a pain to have to provision separate nodes for ZK and the omission is welcome.

 ## Troubleshooting <a name="troubleshooting"></a>

 When self managing your cluster, typical issues that arise might be: